hks-epod/paydash/README.md

 |   |-- routes             // All app routes are defined here
 |   |   |-- <route_plugin> // Route module is a hapi plugin and can be toggled from config/manifest.js
 |   |
-|   `-- templates          // All server rendered handlebar templates, partials and helpers
+|   `-- templates          // All server-rendered handlebar templates, partials and helpers
 |       |-- <module_name>  // Templates are organised by module names.
 |
 |-- assets                 // Contains all static resources
 |   |-- fonts              // Fonts used in application
 |   |-- images             // Images used in application
 |   |-- misc               // Misc resources used in application
-|   |-- scripts            // Client javscripts files which are tehn packed by webpack
+|   |-- scripts            // Client javscripts files which are then packed by webpack
-|   |-- styles             // All SASS styelsheets
+|   |-- styles             // All SASS stylesheets
 |   |   |-- <module_name>  // Styles are organised by module names.
 |
 |-- config                 // Contains all app configurations
 |   |   |-- keys           // GA and other application keys are stored here. (gitignored).
 |   |-- assets.js          // Assets configuration file
-|   |-- config.js          // Application configuratiin file which store all passwords etc. (gitignore).
+|   |-- config.js          // Application configuration file which stores all passwords etc. (gitignore).
-|   |-- manifest.js        // App manifest file listing all plugins and laod order.
+|   |-- manifest.js        // App manifest file listing all plugins and load order.
 |
 |-- lib                    // Core application lib/plugins
 |-- tasks                  // Contains all gulp tasks